robert-impey/run-cli-tests/README.md

 # run-cli-tests
-A simple test runner for CLI Programs
+A simple test runner for CLI Programs.